albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 # Developer notes.

-- Cloud Storage: Bucket in Europe multi-region.
+- Cloud Storage: Bucket in Europe multi-region (dataprep has not Europe-London location)

 - Cloud Function: Testing it will modify the outcome in Cloud Storage.

-- Cloud Scheduler: 0 3 * * 1 Europe(Paris).
-It means it will run every monday at 3:00.
+- Cloud Scheduler: 0 3 * * 1 Europe(Germany).
+It means it will run every monday at 3:00 (GTM2)

 - Dataprep: